CloudyDory/cudaica_win/README.md

 **Option 1: Use pre-built binary**

 Please download "EEGLAB_Plugin" folder, and follow the readme file in CudaICA1.1 folder.
-You need to replace or modify EEGLAB's default "pop_runica,m" to let CUDAICA be callable from GUI and command line.
-It should run under Windows 10 and Windows 7.
+You need to replace or modify EEGLAB's default "pop_runica.m" to let CUDAICA be callable from GUI and command line.
+It should be run on Windows 7 and above.

 After installation, I recommend to do a numerical test to show that CUDAICA and EEGLAB's RUNICA should behave the same when the randomness in the algorithm are controlled.
 The detailed steps are in the "numerical_test" folder.